Modern Slavery Statement

 The following LLAOL policies are relevant in tackling modern slavery:

 1. Code of Conduct: This applies to all directors, managers, executives and employees.
-The code sets out what is and what is not acceptable behaviour within LLAOL.
+The Code sets out what is and what is not acceptable behaviour within LLAOL.
 It also applies to anyone LLAOL does business with, whether internal or external, and sets out the principles to apply in daily work.
 The Code of Conduct reinforces that we treat everyone with dignity and respect.
-It
+It also reiterates LLAOL’s commitment to adhering to human rights legislation.

 2. Whistleblowing Policy: This policy applies to all employees of the Group as well as contractors and consultants.
-It aims to encourage staff to report any suspected wrong doing and provides an independent and confidential route for reporting any concerns in the workplace.
-This policy was reviewed in May 2023 and changes were made to the whistleblowing hotline to ensure clarity
+It aims to encourage staff to report any suspected wrongdoing and provides an independent and confidential route for reporting any concerns in the workplace.
+The whistleblowing details are also included in LLAOL’s internal weekly newsletter to make these details more visible to staff.
+In 2024, LLAOL extended the hotline so that anyone (not just LLAOL staff) can use the details for whistleblowing reporting.

 4. Procurement Policy: This policy sets out LLAOL’s ethics of striving to purchase goods and services that are produced and delivered under conditions which do not involve abuse or exploitation.